Helamorious/home-panel/README.md

 ## Introduction

-This project is to create a touchscreen interface for controlling smart home integrations with HomeAssistant
+This project is to create a touchscreen interface for controlling smart home integrations with HomeAssistant.
+The Pi will run as an MQTT client for feeding back state information to HomeAssistant

 ## Hardware